Nelzouki22/nterview/Home.md

 37. Given a keyboard which only does 4 things, print A, select screen, copy screen and append to screen and given n, how many total As you can print on screen.
 [CountAs.java](https://github.com/mission-peace/interview/blob/master/src/com/interview/dynamic/CountAs.java)
 38. Given an array, find a sequence of equal length such that sum of each half is same [LongestEvenLengthSubstringOffEqualHalf.java](https://github.com/mission-peace/interview/blob/master/src/com/interview/dynamic/LongestEvenLengthSubstringOfEqualHalf.java)
 39. Longest common substring between two strings.
 [LongestCommonSubstring.java](https://github.com/mission-peace/interview/blob/master/src/com/interview/dynamic/LongestCommonSubstring.java)
+40. There are N stations on route of a train.
+The train goes from station 0 to N-1.
+The ticket cost for all pair of stations (i, j) is given where j is greater than i.
+Find the minimum cost to reach the destination.
+[MinimumCostTrainTicket.java](https://github.com/mission-peace/interview/blob/master/src/com/interview/dynamic/MinimumCostTrainTicket.java)

 ###Graph###
 1. A vertex in an undirected connected graph is an articulation point (or cut vertex) iff removing it (and edges through it) disconnects the graph.
 [ArticulationPoint.java](https://github.com/mission-peace/interview/blob/master/src/com/interview/graph/ArticulationPoint.java)